 You may cut-and-paste the below MLA and APA citation examples:

 Declan, Tobin. " Native Indians In the 1800's - American History for Kids ."
 American History for Kids, Dec 2017.
 Web.
 11 Dec 2017. < http://www.americanhistoryforkids.com/trouble-for-indians/ >.

 APA Style Citation

 Tobin, Declan.
 (2017).
-Trouble for Indians - American History For Kids.
+Native Indians In the 1800's - American History for Kids.
 American History for Kids.
 Retrieved from http://www.americanhistoryforkids.com/trouble-for-indians/